wg-osr/walkerga.github.io/_posts/2020-11-10-extra-rules.md

 Can you cast spells?
 You can spend treasures **researching** new spells by combining words from spells you already know.
 If you have a fey’s charm, you can be even more creative.

 You have access to an aberration, a demon or a book about them?
-Be careful, but you could spend a treasure to roll on their **mutation** tables.
+Be careful, but you could spend a treasure to **research eldritch knowledge** and roll on their mutation tables.
 Some are even beneficial!

 Can you talk or summon a divine creature, a devil?
 You can spend treasure to roll on their **pact** and reward table.
 You might get a good deal.